 Last – but maybe first in the list of things to think about – is the content of the pages and the interactions around them.

 If you’re thinking of providing text transcripts next to an audio recording, chances are you already know you’ll need extra space onscreen to display them.

 But what about the textual description of data graphs – should this be hidden or can it benefit everyone through being placed on the page?
 And, for people who would benefit from autoplay videos having a pause button, where will the icon fit on the design?

 Implementing accessible patterns retrospectively means the new elements have to fight for space on an already crowded screen.
 Better to account for that early on, rather than shoehorning them in during implementation.

 Along with the position of everything on the screen, the interactions themselves should be considered with accessibility in mind.

 Hovers and gestures provide handy shortcuts… for the people able to perform them.
 When they’re not essential to the feature (it’s tough to draw on a screen without a gesture, for example), they should remain just that – shortcuts.
 The app should also provide a path users can single tap, keyboard activate, or click through to get their results.
 And this has to be planned for at design stage.

 Hopefully, this has given you some helpful pointers that will help you make your next design more accessible.
 It should also help you identify shortcomings in designs that are presented to you.

 Nailing every single thing accessibility-wise is one hell of a task.
 But if you pay close attention to one area after another, the accessibility will gradually improve and everyone will benefit.

 Of course, design is just one stage in the production of a web product.
-In my next article, I’ll explore what developers can do to maintain accessibility through the coding stage.
+In a future post, I’ll explore what developers can do to maintain accessibility through the coding stage.